functional-web-app/fwa.dev/src/views/content/en/index.md

 - Author and maintain only unique business logic as pure cloud functions.
 - Persistence, eventing, and other full-stack or backend affordances should be first-class managed services.
 - Code _and_ infra dependencies are to be minimized, while ensuring both are explicity declared.
-- Accessible and inclusive by default.
+- Build accessible and inclusive applications by default by rendering responses.

 ---